 Give everyone that needs access to your communication plan access.
 In Coda,

-The role of a communication plan is to keep everyone up to date on what's happening in the project.
+The role of a project communication plan is to keep everyone up to date on what's happening in the project.
 It's a simple but vital role because,

 "Nothing can break your project like poor communication.
 Plan out who gets what communication, along with how often and what format.
 And then stick to it!"